 THINGS TO THINK ABOUT ...
 KNOW Your TECHNOLOGY OPTIONS

-- Become familiar with the core tools including Sakai and Zoom, which can mediate communication, collaboration and other instructional activities.
-Visit the Strategies to Keep Teaching page for more in-depth information on topics related to the tools and pedagogies.
+- Become familiar with the core learning tools including Canvas and Zoom, which can mediate communication, collaboration, and other instructional activities.

 - Confirm you have reliable internet access from your remote location.
 We are working on a plan to help faculty who do not have reliable high-speed internet access and will provide additional information when it becomes available.

 - Ensure that you have the technology you would need for a remote teaching protocol with you at your home.
-In the coming days we will give more advice and describe the process for requesting any technology you might need.
 Please make sure you have a computer, charging cord, webcams, microphones, etc.

 How Can I Request a Laptop to Support my Learning, Teaching, or Working from Home?

-- Students: Students should complete the Keep Learning - Student Technology Request form (Netpass login required).
+- Students: Students should complete the Keep Learning - Student Technology Request form in IC Workflow (Netpass login required).

-- Faculty: Faculty members should complete the Faculty Technology Request form (Netpass login required).
+- Faculty: Faculty members should complete the Faculty Technology Request form in IC Workflow (Netpass login required).

 THINGS TO THINK ABOUT ...
 WHAT TO DO NOW

 The Center for Faculty Excellence and the Learning & Innovative Technologies teams have put together a series of workshops and webinars.
 Visit the CFE Events page for topics, dates, and times.
 Announcements will be sent out via the IC Teach email and posted to Intercom.
 Watch your email inbox for more information.